Weyl double copy in Lifshitz spacetimes: Introduction

 One has a much more complicated scenario for Lifshitz black holes.
 In addition to possible terms in the metric function for which the Weyl spinor vanishes because of conformal flatness, one might also have terms producing zero electric field on the gauge theory side, which is also a problem for the consistency of the SWDC with the KSDC (see subsection \ref{subsec:SWDC} for details).
 Therefore, the study of Lifshitz black holes is an important consistency check for the two different formulations of the CDC.
 In \cite{Alkac:2023glx}, it was shown by considering three different examples from the literature that the consistency can be achieved by employing a regularization procedure.
 Also, it was observed that since the Lifshitz black holes cannot be obtained as vacuum solutions of GR, there are terms in the Weyl spinor that are not related to the single copy gauge field.
 In this paper, we will consider three examples that have not been investigated yet with the aim of putting the SWDC for Lifshitz black holes to a more serious test.
 The novel features of the solutions that we will study are as follows: \begin{enumerate}[I.] \item It is possible to have a case where two terms in the metric function that require regularization.
 As an example, we will consider the solution given in \cite{Brynjolfsson:2009ct}. \item Lifshitz black holes are also solutions of some higher-curvature gravity theories.
 As a prototype, we examine the solution in \cite{Cai:2009ac}, which results from an $R^2$-correction to the Einstein-Hilbert action, by considering the effect of this term on the field equations as an energy-momentum tensor resulting from matter fields. \item In addition to the Lifshitz black hole solutions with a planar horizon that are typically used in holographic applications, one might also find solutions with hyperbolic or spherical horizons.
 In \cite{Alkac:2023glx} and also in the present paper, static Lifshitz solutions with different horizon topologies are covered.
 However, when the event horizon is planar, by a coordinate transformation that is well-defined locally but not globally, one can obtain a stationary Lifshitz black hole solution.
 We will study the solution found in \cite{Herrera-Aguilar:2021top}. \end{enumerate}

-The outline of this paper is as follows: In section \ref{sec:CDC}, we review the formulations of the CDC that we will apply to Lifshitz black hole solutions.
+The outline of this paper is as follows: In section \ref{sec:CDC}, after introducing Lifshitz spacetimes and static Lifshitz black holes, we review the formulations of the CDC that we will apply to Lifshitz black hole solutions.
 For the reader's convenience, we will collect all the formulae required for the examples studied later.
 Section \ref{sec:ex} presents a detailed study of three different examples whose importance is explained above.
 We give a summary of our results in section \ref{sec:sum}.